 - Predict when and how you should reach out to a specific company.

 Why Real-Time Data is King

 A common problem in marketing and sales is outdated data.
 The data in purchased prospect lists is often based on data from companies annual reports and other sources that only gets updated one or a few times a year.
-Add to that, that it might often take a while between that your list provider extracts the list you’re working with and that you use its information in a sales call or marketing outreach and it becomes evident that using data from static lists often mean working with outdated data.
+It's evident that using data from static lists means working with outdated data.